wikindx/wikindx/website/web/src/content/install/install.md

 ## Preamble

-The versions are numbered for the history and semi-automatic update system of the data and the database (each change is applied between the installed version and the target version).
-However, always read the UPGRADE.txt file for the steps to be done by hand when upgrading.
+The versions are numbered for the history and the semi-automatic data and database update system (each change is applied between the installed version and the target version).
+However, always read the Upgrade chapter for instructions on upgrading.

 So we recommend that you regularly update to the latest version from the tarball version available in the [SourceForge File](https://sourceforge.net/projects/wikindx/files/) section, especially if your wikindx is hosted on the web.

-If you prefer an installation from a source management client, __we strongly recommand__ that you use one of the __point release__ described in the README.txt file at the root of SVN with the __trunk__ branch on a __production__ server.
+If you prefer an installation from a [Version Control Systems](https://en.wikipedia.org/wiki/Version_control) (VCS), __we strongly recommend__ that you use one of the __point release__ described in the README.txt file at the [root of SF SVN](https://sourceforge.net/p/wikindx/svn/HEAD/tree/) with the __trunk__ branch on a __production__ server.

 The __trunk__ branch (for developers and testers) can be broken at any (and for a long) time and damage your database.